Who is eligible to apply to the Maimonides Scholars Program?

-Tuition is $400 which covers a portion of the actual costs for books, materials, and food.
+Tuition is $400 which includes costs for books, materials, and food.
 All other onsite program expenses, including housing, are fully subsidized by the Maimonides Scholars Program.
 Full and partial need-based tuition scholarships are available.
 No student will be turned away because of need and the application is free and need blind.

 How many students will be accepted into the program?

 We will accept up to 60 students from around the country for our program.
 We seek intellectually curious students who want to make a difference in the world.
 They should be willing to grapple with big questions, and be ready for vigorous but respectful debate.